 The business sector consists of various organizations that produce goods and provide services.
 Their motive is for profit.
 They sell goods or provide services to other sectors and earn revenue as compensation.

 The business then uses the money to purchase various inputs in the factor market.
-They recruit workers, buy raw materials, and buy capital goods.
+It recruits workers, buys raw materials, and buys capital goods.

 In general, we can group business activities into three sectors based on their stages in the value chain: